eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 - Enhanced Capabilities: The Managed Subscribe module extends the functionality of a digital twin provider.

-If you decide to incorporate the `Managed Subscribe` module into your digital twin provider, please consult the [documentation for the Managed Subscribe Sample](../../../samples/managed_subscribe/README.md), and the [code for the Managed Subscribe Sample provider](../../../samples/managed_subscribe/provider/src/) for guidance.
+If you decide to incorporate the `Managed Subscribe` module into your digital twin provider, please consult the [Managed Subscribe interface](../../../interfaces/module/managed_subscribe/v1/managed_subscribe.proto), and the [documentation for the Managed Subscribe sample](../../../samples/managed_subscribe/README.md) for guidance.
+You will need to implement the proto methods that are defined in the `Managed Subscribe` interface.
+Since the interface is defined in a protobuf file, the `Managed Subscribe` module is program language agnostic.

+### 3.1 Rust Sample Implementation of a Managed Subscribe Digital Twin Provider

+Please refer to the [sample Rust code for the Managed Subscribe Sample provider](../../../samples/managed_subscribe/provider/src/) to see an example of how to integrate the Managed Subscribe module into a digital twin provider.
+This sample Rust code just contains an *ambient air temperature* signal, and does not include the in-vehicle signal *is air conditioning active* and the command *show notification*.

 ## Next Steps